 The Food Safety Magazine Distinguished Service Award, established in 2003, honors individuals who best exemplify the characteristics of the dedicated food safety professional.
 Those honored are recognized by members of the profession for their collective works in promoting or advancing science-based solutions for food safety issues.
 The award statuette presented to the winners is a modern art rendering of a human figure reaching skyward in triumph, representing the signficiant impact that one person can have on the successes of many.

-Food Safety Magazine has recently announced that Dane Bernard, M.Sc., and Reginald W. Bennett, M.Sc., will each receive the magazine’s Distinguished Service Award at the 2017 annual meeting of the International Association for Food Protection (IAFP), July 9–12 in Tampa, FL.
+Food Safety Magazine has recently announced that Darin Detwiler, Ph.D., will receive the magazine’s Distinguished Service Award at the 2018 annual meeting of the International Association for Food Protection (IAFP), July 8–11, 2018, in Salt Lake City, UT.

 Theo Morille-Hinds joined The Kellogg Company as a senior director of global food safety and sanitation in July 2011 and was promoted to vice president of global quality food safety in November 2013.
 In this role, she provides leadership for multiple global functions including food safety, quality compliance to design, quality innovation, supplier for ingredients, packaging and premiums, auditing and quality management systems.
 Prior to joining Kellogg, Theo was employed by Kraft in Tarrytown, NY.
 Theo is on the Food Safety Advisory Board of the University of Georgia and Tuskegee University.
 She is also President of the Board of Safe and Secure Approaches to Field Environments, and affiliated with a number of industry associations.
 She advocated and secured funding for the Center for Research on Ingredient Safety, which was formed to ensure credible, relevant information on ingredient safety is accessible to a wide range of decision-makers, at Michigan State University.